luis2307/composer-azure-plugin/README.md

 ## Install

-Composer Azure Plugin requires [Composer 1.0.0](https://getcomposer.org/) or newer.
+Composer Azure Plugin requires [Composer 2](https://getcomposer.org/) and PHP8.1 or newer.
 It should be installed globally.

 ```
 $ composer global require marvincaspar/composer-azure-plugin